ykulazhenkov/accelerated-bridge-cni/docs/configuration-reference.md

 In this case, VLAN ID from `vlan` option will be used by the bridge as native VLAN for VF.
 This means that bridge will add tag from `vlan` option to all untagged frames from VF and allow VF to send and receive tagged frames with tags from `trunk` option.

+When a VF with VLANs are added and the `setupUplinkVlan` option is set, the CNI will attempt to discover if the cooresponding uplink PF is part of a bonded interface, and if so use that to apply additional "allowed" ingress VLANs.
+This way externally tagged traffic can be allowed into the bridge for that VF.
+Note that when removing VF this option will also remove VLANs from the uplink/bond, but only if there are not other VF using those VLANs.

 _Note: The CNI assumes the bridge is present and configured.